-Huckleberries are found in all of the Pacific Northwest.
+Huckleberries are found on all of Vancouver Island.
 The berries are available in the fall.
-They make a superior jelly and may also be eaten raw or used for jams, preserves, pies, muffins and puddings.
+They make a superior jelly and may also be eaten raw or used for jams, preserves, pies, muffins, and puddings.